Prince Shembo: Personal life

 His father, Maurice Shembo, immigrated to the United States from the Democratic Republic of the Congo in 1986.
 His sister, Christelle Shembo, was a forward for the Wake Forest University women's basketball team.

 Controversies

 High school suspension

 In 2009, his senior year of high school, Shembo was suspended for throwing a desk at a teacher who had taken away his cell phone.

 Sexual battery accusation and death of Lizzy Seeberg

 During the 2014 NFL Scouting Combine, Shembo admitted that as a Notre Dame student in 2010 he was accused of sexually assaulting Lizzy Seeberg.
 Seeberg, was a freshman student at nearby Saint Mary's College who later died by suicide.
 Shembo claimed that he is innocent of the accusation.
 Seeberg's father responded in a statement citing that Notre Dame was negligent in their investigation into Seeberg's case.
-He attributed this negligence to their fear of outing Shembo, as Shembo was part of Notre Dame Football, an institution that has immense presence, power, and prestige within the surrounding community.
+He attributed this negligence to their fear of outing Shembo, as Shembo was part of the Notre Dame football team, an institution that has immense presence, power, and prestige within the surrounding community.
 This case was discussed in the 2015 documentary, The Hunting Grounds.